 - Friction blisters

-Blood blister contains red fluid in the raised piece of the skin whereas in friction blisters they contain clear liquid fluid in the raised piece of skin.
+It contains red fluid in the raised piece of the skin whereas in friction blisters they contain clear liquid fluid in the raised piece of skin.
 The blood blisters are firstly light red in color but over time they become darker in color.
 At the site of the blister, most of the blood blisters cause.
-The blood blisters may be black, purplish or red in color,
+It may be black, purplish or red in color,

 Areas those are most likely to be affected with blood blisters

 In different locations on the skin, the blood blisters can form.
-The most common areas where blood blisters can more commonly develop include:
+The most common areas where It can more commonly develop include:

 - Near joints

-- Near the bony part of the body like heal, toe, etc.
+- Near the bony part of the body like heel, toe, etc.

 Read more About: Functions of blood